 These are all smaller casinos, including Pete’s Gambling Hall and the Winners Inn.
-There are only 29 quarter slot machines in the entire county.
+There are less than 1,000 slot machines in the entire county.

 The county is home to legal brothels, like the infamous Moonlite Bunny Ranch.
-As for the casinos, Lyon County has only 13 different 25 cent slot machines in the county.
+As for the casinos, Lyon County has just over 2,300 slot machines in the county.

-In case you are counting, we are 12 casinos off of our 335 casinos in Nevada.
-The remaining 12 are smaller joints spread out across rural areas in the state.
+In case you are counting, we are a few casinos off of our 334 casinos in Nevada.
+The remaining ones are very smaller joints spread out across rural areas in the state.